 - The currency is Brazilian Reals, although some shops will take small denomination US dollars.
 While major credit cards are widely accepted, there is often a discount available if paying in cash.

 - The best place to get cash is from Banco de Brazil.
-From a safety perspective, it is best to get it from inside the bank, rather than ATMs on the streets.
+From a safety perspective, it is best to get it from inside the bank rather than ATMs on the streets.
+See all our South America safety travel tips here.

 - Taxis are not metered.
 You will want to negotiate a price in advance, and the advice is to write down the price and have the driver sign it.